 Total operates in a large number of countries with diverse, complex economic and sociocultural environments.
 This situation can expose us to safety, security, health, environmental and ethical risks.
-For this reason, States and civil society have particularly high expectations with regard to our industry.
+For this reason, states and civil society have particularly high expectations with regard to our industry.

 At Total, respecting the environment in which we operate and meeting our stakeholders' expectations are key to responsible, sustainable growth.

-Our priority guiding principles
+Our priority business principles

 In all countries where Total is present, we ensure that our operations comply with the most stringent safety, security, health and environmental standards.